aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/13_structure.md

 ## Compare Crystal Structures Allowing Cell Deformations (COMPAREVC) {#c2-comparevc}

-The COMPAREVC keyword (variable-cell compare) is used to compare two crystal structures allowing one of them to have its lattice deformed to match the lattice of the other.
-It can also be used to compare two crystal structures, or a crystal structure and an experimental powder diffraction pattern.
-Considering deformations of one of the structures is useful when comparing structures that have similar motifs but slightly mismatched lattices as a result of, for instance, deformations caused by temperature or pressure effects.
+The COMPAREVC keyword (variable-cell compare) is used to compare two crystal structures, or a crystal structure and an experimental powder diffraction pattern, allowing one of structures to have its lattice deformed to match the other structure.
+Considering deformations of one of the structures is useful when comparing crystals that have similar motifs but slightly mismatched lattices as a result of, for instance, deformations caused by temperature, pressure, errors arising from approximations in computational methods, experimental uncertainties and other factors.

-The syntax of the COMPAREVC keyword is:
+There are two methods implemented in COMPAREVC: GVCPWDF (default) and VCPWDF.
+The syntax of COMPAREVC is:
 ~~~
 COMPAREVC {.|file1.s} {.|file2.s} [SP|LOCAL|GLOBAL] [SAFE|QUICK] [ALPHA alpha.r]
           [LAMBDA lambda.r] [WRITE] [MAXFEVAL maxfeval.i] [BESTEPS besteps.r]